 Vincent Oeters – Chairman

 Previous Board Members

 Carolien van Zoest

 Joris van Weteringen

 The objectives of the Foundation, as laid down in its Articles of Association, are:

-a. to stimulate and subsidize archaeological research in Egypt, in particular the research undertaken by the National Museum of Antiquities (RMO) in Leiden, the department of Egyptology of Leiden University (UL) and/or any other Dutch or Flemish scientific institute, with primary attention given to the excavation project (including any studies linked to the excavation work and also historic preservation and restoration work) of said institutes in the ancient Egyptian cemetery of Saqqara, there known as the New Kingdom cemetery;
+a. to stimulate and subsidize Dutch archaeological research in Egypt, such as – but not exclusively – the research undertaken by the National Museum of Antiquities (RMO) in Leiden, the department of Egyptology of Leiden University (UL) and/or any other Dutch or Flemish scientific institute.

 In order to achieve its objectives, the Friends of Saqqara Foundation is dependent on (i) the efforts of volunteers, and (ii) the annual (financial) support of donors, the Friends of Saqqara.

 The volunteers are generally (former) students who are (or have been) connected to the departments of Egyptology and/or Archaeology at Leiden University.
 The members of the Executive Board and of the General Board are all volunteers.
 In addition, further volunteers are deployed to help organize the specific activities of the Foundation.

 The Friends, currently totaling about 200 in number, each donate at least € 35 per year per person to the Foundation, although there is a reduced rate for students.
 Still, in recent years, the number of Friends that donate (substantially) more has grown markedly.